marianoguerra/future-of-coding-weekly/history/2020-04-w-3/general/index.md

 > *[2020-04-18 02:08:38]* **Doug Moen**:

 Since this is Future of Coding, maybe we can discuss the ideal FoC implementation language for building your new language.
-Maybe we can design it and implement it as a group project. :grinning:
+Maybe we can design it and implement it as a group project. 😀

 > *[2020-04-18 02:13:06]* **Ivan Reese**: